veidzj/auth-ts/README.md

 ```

-## Requirements for Running with Docker

-To run the project using Docker, you must have Docker installed on your machine.

 ## How to Run with Docker

+To run the project using Docker, ensure you have Docker installed on your machine.

-Use the following commands to set up and run the application using Docker:
+Then follow these commands to set up and run the application using Docker:

 ```bash
 npm run up # To start the application using Docker Compose